 A Database Membership System

-One day I decided to test-drive some crazy ideas regarding databases and membership systems and I fired up Postgres to see if I could emulate Devise with a set of functions.
+I decided to test-drive some crazy ideas regarding databases and membership systems and I fired up Postgres to see if I could emulate Devise with a set of functions.
 My thinking was this: if I’m going to let a gem do this for me, why not a set of functions I can debug?.
 In other words: if all of this is hidden from me in a gem, why can’t it be hidden from me in the database?.

 I can write the code that validates inputs, makes basic decisions about who can enter when, why, etc (even charging money) but when the time comes – I’ll need to write their record to the system.
 Again: Data Logic.